-In humans, infection is symptomatic only about 50% of the time.
-Symptoms of infection include diarrhea, malaise, excessive gas (often flatulence or a foul or sulphuric-tasting belch, which has been known to be so nauseating in taste that it can cause the infected person to vomit, steatorrhoea (pale, foul smelling, greasy stools), epigastric pain, bloating, nausea, diminished interest in food, possible (but rare) vomiting which is often violent, and weight loss.
+Colonization of the gut results in inflammation and villous atrophy, reducing the gut's absorptive capability.
+In humans, infection is symptomatic only about 50% of the time, and protocol for treating asymptomatic individuals is controversial.
+Symptoms of infection include diarrhea, malaise, excessive gas (often flatulence or a foul or sulphuric-tasting belch, which has been known to be so nauseating in taste that it can cause the infected person to vomit), steatorrhoea (pale, foul smelling, greasy stools), epigastric pain, bloating, nausea, diminished interest in food, possible (but rare) vomiting which is often violent, and weight loss.
 Pus, mucus and blood are not commonly present in the stool.
-It usually causes "explosive diarrhea", is not fatal.
 In healthy individuals, the condition is usually self-limiting, although the infection can be prolonged in patients who are immunocompromised, or who have decreased gastric acid secretion.

 People with recurring Giardia infections, particularly those with a lack of IgA, may develop chronic disease.
-Some studies have shown that giardiasis should be considered as a cause of vitamin $B{12}$ deficiency, this a result of the problems caused within the intestinal absorption system.
+Some studies have shown that giardiasis should be considered as a cause of vitamin B{12} deficiency, this a result of the problems caused within the intestinal absorption system.